Vyral/joshua-holt/_posts/2019-09-13-how-to-keep-your-yard-fresh-this-winter.md

 **1\. &nbsp;Fertilization and weed control.** This helps reduce the stress your lawn will endure over the summer, and weed control will take care of those fall weeds as well.&nbsp;

 **2\.
 Aerate your yard.
 It should be overseeded as well.** Aeration prepares it for winter and promotes healthy growth for spring.
-Overseeding helps fill in any bare spots and help your lawn recover from the summer.
+Overseeding helps fill in any bare spots and helps your lawn recover from the summer.

 **3\.
 Rake and pick up leaves.** This will reduce possible insect and disease damage over the winter.
 It’s also a good time to remove any dead or unsafe branches in your yard.